What is Rural Studies: Full Form, Course Duration, Admission 2025, Colleges, Salary & Scope

 The study of Rural Management and work related to rural areas and working towards the development of society is known as Rural Studies.
-There are various aspects which are covered in Rural Studies which concentrates in backward and impoverished areas which are deprived of the luxury that developed and modern societies live in.
-Through Rural Studies, students are taught to focus on areas such as health, education, women empowerment, dairy development, disaster management, agriculture, rural marketing and more.
+Various aspects are covered in Rural Studies which concentrates on backward and impoverished areas which are deprived of the luxury that developed and modern societies live in.
+Through Rural Studies, students are taught to focus on areas such as health, education, women empowerment, dairy development, disaster management, agriculture, rural marketing, and more.

-More than 50% of India’s population live in rural areas where people do not have access to various facilities and have a hard time surviving and providing for a family.
-The introduction of Rural Studies is to train professionals to ensure that there is development in rural areas and the less fortuned people can have access to daily needs and requirements.
+More than 50% of India’s population lives in rural areas where people do not have access to various facilities and have a hard time surviving and providing for a family.
+The introduction of Rural Studies is to train professionals to ensure that there is development in rural areas and that less fortunate people can have access to daily needs and requirements.

 There are various courses and programmes which are offered in Rural Studies which are as follows: